corridor/sqlalchemy-history/docs/README.md

 - Does not store updates which don't change anything
 - Supports alembic migrations
 - Can revert objects data as well as all object relations at given transaction even if the object was deleted
-- Transactions can be queried afterwards using SQLAlchemy query syntax
+- Transactions can be queried afterwards using SQLAlchemy select syntax
 - Query for changed records at given transaction
 - Temporal relationship reflection.
 Get the relationships of an object in that point in time.